 What Crypto Taxes Do I Have to Pay in the Philippines, and How Do I Report Them?

-The Bureau of Internal Revenue (BIR) treats gains from trading, staking, and fiat conversions as taxable income, and crypto-facing businesses may incur VAT depending on services.
-Taxpayers must report dates, amounts, PHP values, and asset types in annual filings.
-Since 2023, the BIR has increased data coordination with exchanges, so non-disclosure can lead to penalties or audits.
+The Bureau of Internal Revenue (BIR) treats gains from trading, staking, and certain fiat conversions as taxable income.
+Depending on the crypto-related services provided, VAT may also apply to businesses.
+For individual taxpayers, reporting generally requires listing key details such as dates, amounts, PHP values, and asset types in annual filings.
+Since 2023, the BIR has increased data coordination with exchanges, so failing to disclose required information can increase the risk of penalties or audit attention.

 How to Vet a Safe Exchange